I host my websites with an nginx web server and HAproxy as a load balancer.

 - Simple Queue Service

 I participate in different kaggle competitions.
 For these, I use the Python packages available for data science.
-I tried R at the begining, but then continued using Python.
+I tried R at the beginning, but then continued using Python.
 I do my data exploration with jupyter notebooks and seaborn and train the models with scikit-learn.
 If I am interested I also do my own data science projects from data aquisition to analysis, like my analysis of the Austrian car market (in German).